Virtually torsion-free covers of minimax groups: Preliminary results about topological groups

+\begin{lemma} Let $\pi$ be a finite set of primes and $N$ a nilpotent group with a normal subgroup $K$ such that $K$ is $\pi$-radicable and $N/K$ is ($\pi$-torsion)-by-($\pi$-minimax).
 Then $N$ contains a subgroup $X$ such that $N=KX$ and $X$ is ($\pi$-torsion)-by-($\pi$-minimax). \end{lemma}

 \begin{proof} We induct on ${\rm nil}_N\ K$.
 First suppose that $N$ centralizes $K$.
-Invoking Lemma 4.21, we choose a finitely generated subgroup $\bar{H}\leq Q$ such that, for every $q\in Q$, there is a $\pi$-number $m$ such that $q^m\in \bar{H}$.
+Writing $Q=N/K$ and invoking Lemma 4.21, we choose a finitely generated subgroup $\bar{H}\leq Q$ such that, for every $q\in Q$, there is a $\pi$-number $m$ such that $q^m\in \bar{H}$.
 Now take $H$ to be a finitely generated subgroup of $N$ whose image in $Q$ is $\bar{H}$.
-Define $X$ to be the $\pi$-isolator of $H$ in $N$.
-Then Lemma 3.26 implies that $X$ is an extension of a $\pi$-torsion group by one that is $\pi$-minimax.
+Let $X$ be the {\it $\pi$-isolator} of $H$ in $N$; that is, $X$ is the subgroup of $N$ consisting of all the elements $x$ such that $x^m\in H$ for some $\pi$-number $m$.
+Then Lemma 3.27 implies that $X$ is an extension of a $\pi$-torsion group by one that is $\pi$-minimax.